bhail300/bhail300/README.md

   </a>
 </div>

-<h2>About me</h2>
+<h2> ⚡ About me</h2>

-- I am currently a student in the last term of the Digital Design and Development diploma program at the British Columbia Institute of Technology.
+- 🌱 I am currently a student in the last term of the Digital Design and Development diploma program at the British Columbia Institute of Technology.

-- I'm primarily a UI/UX Designer, but I also have knowledge in front-end web development and graphic design.
+- 🤔 I'm primarily a UI/UX Designer, but I also have knowledge in front-end web development and graphic design.

-- I plan to delve into back-end coding and possibly becoming a full stack web Developer.
+- 🔭 I plan to delve into back-end coding and possibly becoming a full stack web Developer.

 <br/>

-<h2>Coding Languages</h2>
+<h2> ✨ Coding Languages</h2>

 <p>
   <a href=""><img alt="Next.js" src="https://img.shields.io/badge/Next-black?style=for-the-badge&logo=next.js&logoColor=white">